aviralgarg05/Cyclops-Beginners-Guide/README.md

 ## Overview

-This repository contains the configurations and scripts to deploy MyApp using Cyclops and Kubernetes.
+This repository contains the configurations and scripts to deploy an App using Cyclops and Kubernetes.

 ## Getting Started